Do you have a list of all your current prices?

 Do you ship Fabrics and Made to Measure items overseas?

-Yes we can ship both items overseas.
-Fabric is dispatched as standard - on a carboard tube and double wrapped in plastic for protection.
+We ship fabric internationally, and is dispatched as standard - on a carboard tube and double wrapped in plastic for protection.
 However, for Made to Measure items, we do not ship anything over 150cm long to overseas locations.
 For a Made to Measure item, there is more risk of potential damage, so we would highly recommend finding a local seamstress/upholsterer local to you, at which point we can ship direct to your maker where needed.
 Please keep in mind EU shipping when considering your purchase.

 What are your delivery options?